-#GettingTo5050, a global movement rooted in actionable tools and resources, aims to catalyze the conversations that will inspire a more gender-balanced world.
+#GettingTo5050, a global movement rooted in actionable tools and resources, aims to catalyse the conversations that will inspire a more gender-balanced world.
 Because true equality doesn't just lift women—it lifts everyone.
 Learn more here.

 If you’ve been curious what Hillary Clinton was up to during those long walks in the woods, we now have the answer: She was developing a new mantra — and one that she shared with the crowd at the Ms. Foundation’s 29th Annual Gloria Awards: A Salute to Women of Vision: “Resist, insist, persist and enlist.”
-After months of rollbacks and threats to the rights of women and other marginalized groups, the mood at last week’s gala had a tone of defiance, urgency, and a collective call to action.
+After months of rollbacks and threats to the rights of women and other marginalised groups, the mood at last week’s gala had a tone of defiance, urgency, and a collective call to action.
 And Clinton, who was one of this year’s special honorees, was the perfect poster child for the evening.
 "Women's issues are not minor issues, they're not luxury issues to address after everything else has resolved,” she reminded the room.
 “They are central to human rights, to economies, to our national security and don't let anybody tell you otherwise."

 The Gloria Awards is named after one of the Ms. Foundation’s founding mothers, feminist icon Gloria Steinem, and both Gloria and Ms. have been helping to define and redefine feminism as its meaning has evolved over the years (see their #MyFeminismIs campaign which aimed to paint a broad, inclusive and intersectional picture of the feminist movement today.)
 I took the opportunity on the red carpet to ask some of some of the celebrities and other change-makers who attended the event two timely questions – What does being a feminist mean to you, and how do you see the movement as evolving? and What do you think it will take to achieve gender parity and are you hopeful it can be achieved in your lifetime?
 Here are some of their reflective and thought-provoking responses: